We strive to

 Funding

-I don't expect mentees to bring funding, and being fully funded does not guarantee acceptance into the group if there is no fit.
-That said, I expect that group members will take initiative in applying for opportunities they are eligible for, such as awards, fellowships, and travel grants.
-Securing resources is a key component of many (if not all) career paths.
-Therefore, I consider this an important aspect of academic and research training, and I am willing to put a lot of time into supporting application processes.
+I do not expect mentees to bring funding, and being funded does not guarantee acceptance into the group if there is no fit.
+That said, group members are expected to apply for relevant opportunities such as awards, fellowships, and travel grants.
+Securing resources is a key component of many (if not all) career paths, and I consider the process of applying for opportunities an important aspect of professional development, regardless of the outcomes.
+I am happy to dedicate time to supporting application efforts.

 Career goals

-I don't expect group members to stay in academia (I didn't want to be a Professor when I was a graduate student).
-While I can provide first-hand advice on pursuing a faculty career, I will do my best to support mentees interested in other careers (and those who don't know what they want to do next yet).
+I do not push group members to stay in academia (I did not want to be a Professor myself when I was a student).
+While I can provide first-hand advice on pursuing a faculty career, I will do my best to support mentees interested in other paths (and those who don't know what they want to do next yet).

 General instructions